sytabaresa/kingly/README.md

 itself** (it performs no effects), **it computes a representation of the screen to display** according to the sequence of inputs performed by the user and its encapsulated state (user-entered data, data validation, etc.).
-The action `display screen` in the graph below must be understood as a regular piece of data (virtual DOM tree) whose meaning is to be interpreted down the road by the portion of the program in charge of realizing effects (DOM patch library).
+The action `display screen` in the graph below must be understood as a regular piece of data (similar to a virtual DOM tree) whose meaning is to be interpreted down the road by the portion of the program in charge of realizing effects (for instance a DOM diff library).
 The state machine can be visualized as follows :

 ![illustration of basic terminology](assets/sparks%20application%20process%20with%20comeback%20proper%20syntax%20-%20flat%20fsm.png)